Find out how to design a solid incentive program and motivate your customer support team.

 Why we love this idea

 Gifts are often valued more by the receiver than their monetary value.
-As a bonus, rewarding your top performers with company swag means that they will be promoting your brand everywhere that they take their new gifts.
+Ado s a bonus, rewarding your top performers with company swag means they will promote your brand everywhere they take their new gifts.

 Track and reward customer support performance with Gorgias

 Creating an incentive program for your customer support team is one of the best ways to motivate team members and focus their efforts toward company goals.
-But to create an incentive program around measurable, impactful metrics, you need the right tools by your side.
+But it would be best if you had the right tools to create an incentive program around measurable, impactful metrics.